All's Well That Ends Well

 All's Well That Ends Well is a play by William Shakespeare, published in the First Folio in 1623, where it is listed among the comedies.
-There is a debate regarding the dating of the composition of the play, with possible dates ranging from 1598 to 1608.
+There is a debate about the date of its composition, with possible dates ranging from 1598 to 1608.

-Bertram is compelled to marry Helena.
-Bertram refuses to consummate their marriage.
-He goes to Italy.
-In Italy he courts Diana.
-Helena meets Diana.
-They perform the bed trick.

-The play is considered one of Shakespeare's "problem plays", a play that poses complex ethical dilemmas that require more than typically simple solutions.
+The play is considered one of Shakespeare's "problem plays", those that pose ethical dilemmas that require more than typically simple solutions.